 Las Cruces, NM

-As far as I can remember Nellie’s has the distinction of being the first New Mexican restaurant I tried in Las Cruces (other than La Posta in Mesilla).
+This long time family run restaurant has the distinction of being the first New Mexican restaurant I tried in Las Cruces (other than La Posta in Mesilla, a suburb of the city although I think technically Mesilla was the original settlement and Las Cruces is the “suburb”).
 Nellie’s was the favorite of my relatives and the one we headed to first when we were in the City of the Crosses.
-From this time in the mid 1970’s until after 2000 I never noticed a change in the quality of Nellie’s, and it has always been as good as I remember from the first time I ate here.
+From this time in the mid 1970’s until the 2000’s I never noticed a change in the quality of Nellie’s, and it has always been as good as I remember from the first time I ate here.

 The only thing that has changed, though, has been the hours (and of course the prices have gone up over the years).
 They no longer have dinner hours, and now close at 3:00 p.m.
 While not a change from the old days, they are also closed from Christmas until about the third week in January, and again for a vacation in the summer.
 I either read or was told that this is the way they have been able to keep this family owned business alive for so long without facing burnout and having to close.

 The Sopapilla Compuesta is my favorite dish, and I am very glad I can go back and get the same dish I have enjoyed over the years.
 This dish is related to the stuffed sopapilla, but the beans, meat, lettuce, cheese, and tomato are put on top of the sopapilla, along with your preference of chile (red or green).
 Over the years I have enjoyed the meatless version as much as the one with meat.
-Either way, I think it is best with the red sauce.
-The one pictured above was “Christmas” (with both red and green sauce).
+Either way, I have usually ordered it with the red sauce, and have always thought this was a good choice.
+The one pictured above was “Christmas” (with both red and green sauce)–I am increasingly thinking this is the best choice in which I can still get the red chile that I love so much but where the green often surprises me with an additional flavor treat.